h2oai/h2o-2/h2o-docs/source/datascience/kmeans.rst

 When to use K-Means
 """""""""""""""""""

-Data are a set of attributes on which the members of the population likely differ.
-The objective is classification.
+Use K-Means when data are a set of attributes on which the members of the population likely differ and the objective is classification.
 Here are some examples:

-  "How do competitors differ from one another on critical dimensions?"
+  - How do competitors differ from one another on critical dimensions?

-  "How is a particular market segmented?"
+  - How is a particular market segmented?

-  "Which dimensions are most important to differentiating between members of a population of interest?"
+  - Which dimensions are most important to differentiating between members of a population of interest?

+""""

 Defining a K-Means model
 """"""""""""""""""""""""

 **Source:**

   The .hex key associated with the data set for use in clustering.